What Is BNPL and How Does It Work?

 How Do BNPL Loans Work?

-• Remaining payments are automatically withdrawn from your debit card or bank account.
+• Remaining payments are withdrawn automatically from your debit card or bank account.

 Understanding BNPL Loans